The Pharos Lighthouse at Alexandria

 It is generally agreed the plaza was totally surrounded by a totally walled and relatively narrow roofed colonnade.
 As a promenade for visitors it would appear to raise some anomalies for if the plaza was built purely for the benefit of visitors surely the failure to include landscape views of the surronding harbour would seem an almost inexplicable omission.
 The feature is not likely to draw comment except in the light of the engineering imperatives of the building's newly rediscovered structural objectives.

-However, if as I claim, the building was built as a desalinationn plant then, as far as was possible, every feature would have been built with the main objective very much in mind's eye of the engineers.
-In a system designed to maximise ACE vortex rotation, reverse engineering soon reveals the true purpose of the colonnade .
+However, if as I claim, the building was built as a desalination plant then, as far as was possible, every feature would have been built with the main objective very much in mind's eye of the engineers.
+In a system designed to maximise ACE vortex rotation, reverse engineering reveals the true purpose of the colonnade.
+To top

-If the Pharos building was in essence the start mechanism for IRV rotation around the tower, as I claaim, then the top of the colonnade would have been the trnsition point between the cold (contraction) and the hot (expansion) sides of the energy cycle and a perimeter channel of cold (salty) water along the top of this wall could been seen as a primary control mechanism.
+If the Pharos building was in essence the start mechanism for IRV rotation around the tower, as I claim, then the top of the colonnade would have been the transition point between the cold (contraction) and the hot (expansion) sides of the energy cycle.
+In this scenario, a perimeter channel of cold (salty) water along the top of this wall could been seen as a control mechanism.

-Cold water flushed down the outside of the wall in the morning would dampen convection from the wall when it was frirst warmed by the sun.
-The cold water would reduce any tendency for rising air to set up NRV rotation around the tower, (ie in opposition to the building's design purpose).
+Cold water flushed down the outside of the wall in the morning would dampen convection from the wall when it was first warmed by the sun, reducing any tendency for rising air to set up NRV rotation around the tower, (ie in opposition to the building's design purpose).
 However, once IRV rotation was established out over the sea then a reduced flow of salty water would serve in an entirely different role, as a significant contributor to the total energy of the whole system.

 Salty water flowing down the walls and out over the surrounding rocks would absorb heat.
-With only a moderat e flow, the heated stones would cause significant evaporation and the remaining very warm and very salty water would sink to the bottom of the harbour when it ran into the surrounding sea.
-A highly enhanced salt content in the water of the harbour was an essential requirement for setting up a warm water halocline.
+With only a moderate flow, the heated stones would cause significant evaporation and the remaining very warm and very salty water would sink to the bottom of the harbour when it ran into the surrounding sea.
+Highly enhanced salinity was an essential requirement for setting up a warm water halocline.
+To top

 When the sun went down in the evening, the ACE would be sustained long into the night by the energy returned to the surface by this warm water halocline.
 As it became less thermally stable, the halocline would upset and return the heated water to the surface, to release vapour to the outflowing winds of the vortex.